JoshuaFern/fire-autotools/README.md

 * Install Xposed Framework.

 ## Quick Usage Guide
+### Dependencies
 Fire Autotools assumes you have ADB installed already.

 To install ADB on Arch Linux: ```sudo pacman -S android-tools```

+### Setup
+If you wish to use sideloading / recovery, please place the correct ROM for your device in the ./image folder.

+You can find the image for your device here: https://www.amazon.com/gp/help/customer/display.html/ref=hp_bc_nav?ie=UTF8&nodeId=200529680

+Do not use a lower version than your currently installed version or try to use an image from the wrong device.
+Be aware the current root method may not work on upcoming versions.

+### Running

 Make script executable: ```chmod +x ./fireAutotools.sh```